Max-well95/Assignment1/loadbalancer/README.md

 #web server

-This repository contains a simple web server
+This repository contains a simple load balancer